 Top SaaS companies that employ online pentesting platforms are able to not only fix their security flaws, but also prove to their customers, partners and investors that they are a trustworthy business.

-Naturally, this increased trust helps to close more deals, faster, because security is a key factor in an enterprise software buyers' purchasing decision.
+Naturally, this increased trust helps to close more deals, faster, because security is a key factor in enterprise purchasing decisions.

 Yes, you can pentest your web application and APIs, by running online or automated penetration testing tools such as Cyber Chief.

-Pen testing should become a priority on your list of best security practices.
+Automated penetration testing should become a priority on your list of security best practices.
 It is no longer an optional element of your software development workflow.

 It is simple!
 You only need an online penetration tool.
 And in this case, we will take Cyber Chief as an example to help us understand this concept.

-With Cyber Chief online penetration testing tool, you don’t need any cybersecurity experience to find and fix vulnerabilities in your SaaS applications, including APIs.
+With Cyber Chief online penetration testing tool, your developers don't need any cybersecurity experience to find and fix vulnerabilities in your SaaS applications, database servers and APIs.

 It integrates into your software deployment pipelines to automatically scan all your environments (eg. production, testing, staging, etc).